theramiyer/blog/content/post/2023/operational-lapses-in-indian-railways.md

 The Audit observes, "vouchers involving a money value ₹2,995.58 crore, bookings of expenditure to RRSK which do not come under the purview of Priority I, II or III were noticed".
 The expenditure, reportedly, also rose in the low priority areas, while those in the high priority areas reduced.
 Because of *paucity of funds*, track renewals have been coming down in the last six years.
 (289 derailments may have been prevented had these tracks been renewed on time.)

 Why is track renewal necessary?
-Because thousands of wheel sets running over them cause them to wear.
-As the track wears, the less efficient it becomes in its areas of work: traction (friction that facilitates movement of the wheels on the tracks), stability, level, etc. A worn out track is dangerous.
+Thousands of wheel sets running over them cause them to wear.
+As the track wears, the less efficient it becomes in its areas of work: traction (friction that facilitates movement of the wheels on the tracks), stability, level, etc. Worn out tracks are dangerous.

-Lack of timely approvals, misallocation of funds, miscategorisation of bookings, etc., have all led to this decline in safety, partially defeating the purpose of the conception of a fund dedicated to safety.
+Lack of timely approvals, misallocation of funds, miscategorisation of bookings, etc., have all led to this decline in safety, partially defeating the purpose of the conception of a fund dedicated to it.

 ## Unfulfilled vacancies

 To ensure safety, there should be regular maintenance and inspection at the minimum.
 Both these need workforce.
 In absence of the required workforce, these works will suffer.
 The audit report says that there was a 30% to 100% lapse in track inspection.
 Lack of inspection directly affects the performance of maintenance.

-When you look at it from the standpoint that there was a 9% to 26% deficiency in track maintenance workforce, you get a picture of what is going on.
-On the one hand, we have railway job aspirants protesting{{< ref "the-problem-with-government-jobs.md" >}} about the lack of recruitment, on the other, you have so many vacancies not being filled.
+Looking at it from the standpoint that there was a 9% to 26% deficiency in track maintenance workforce, you get a picture of what is going on.
+On the one hand, we have [railway job aspirants protesting]({{< ref "the-problem-with-government-jobs.md" >}}) about the lack of recruitment, on the other, you have so many vacancies not being filled.

 ## Training deficiencies